DNSPod/dnspod-int-api-docs/_sources/records.txt

     * **record_id** The record id.Essential parameter.
     * **sub_domain** The record name like "www".The default value is "@".Optional parameter.
     * **record_type** The record type.You can get the list from the API.All capital letters like "A".Essential parameter.
-    * **record_line** The record line.You can get the list from the API.The default value is "default".Essential parameter.
+    * **record_line** The record line.You can get the list from the API.The default value is "default", such as "default", "AD", "AE".
+Essential parameter.
     * **value** The record value.For example: IP:200.200.200.200, CNAME: cname.dnspod.com., MX: mail.dnspod.com.Essential parameter.
     * **mx** {1-20} This only need to and must be seted when record_type is "MX".Range from 1 to 20.
     * **ttl** {1-604800} TTL，range from 1 to 604800.Every grade has its own min value.Optional parameter.